Hormonal methods, like birth control pills and vaginal rings

-For more information about specific contraceptive services your plan covers, check your plan’s materials or ask your employer or benefits administrator.
+TIP To be sure if a specific method is covered by your plan, check your plan’s materials or ask your employer or benefits administrator.